-However, First Aid for Motorcyclists instructor Roger Fance says riders – or first responders – should not be concerned.
+However, former First Aid for Motorcyclists owner Roger Fance says riders – or first responders – should not be concerned.

 “Most state Civil Liability laws have Good Samaritan clauses that protect people who act in good faith, with due care and not recklessly,” he says.

 Importantly, there has never been a successful case of suing a first responder in Australia.

 Michael Eburn of Australian Emergency Law confirms that “no-one’s been sued for rendering assistance at an accident; and they’re not going to be”.

 While it should not prevent people from providing emergency first-aid care, accredited specialist lawyer, Sean Delpopolo, from East Coast Lawyers on the Gold Coast highlights an important distinction of Good Samaritan laws in Queensland compared with other states.

 He says the Queensland Civil Liability Act 2003 (‘CLA’) excludes liability for the negligence of someone rendering assistance in Queensland but only if they are acting for or on behalf of a prescribed entity, such as the ambulance, fire brigade, rescue helicopters etc.

 “It does not protect someone from the general public from a claim in negligence,” he says.
 However, no one has yet been successfully sued.

 “Members of the general public would, however, in my view, be protected in circumstances where they act reasonably, such that it doesn’t amount to negligence, as the victim will not be able to argue that the first responder breached any duty of care.